theohbrothers/Generate-DockerImageVariants/README.md

 ## Variables available during generation of image build context files and repository files

 `$VARIANT` object will contain these properties.
-The useful properties are the variant metadata:
+The useful properties are the image variant metadata:

 ```powershell
 $VARIANT = @{